GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Rogue.md

 • **Jammy**.
 When a magical effect would inflict an attack against you, you may impose disadvantage on that attack.
 You must comple a long or full rest before doing so again.

+• **Magic Press**.
+The bonus to spell checks you gain from staves for spells you know is increased by 1.
+When you perform an attack with a wand, staff, or spell, you may use your reaction to gain a +1 bonus to that attack.
+Alternatively, when you inflict a single attack against a creature with a spell, you may use your reaction to Press Attack with it.

 • **Magic Resistance**.
 Anytime you roll a save against a magical effect, you gain a 1d6 bonus.
 This is cumulative with similarly named features one has acquired from their species.

 • **Phased Strike**.
 When you attack a creature afflicted with more Spell Sickness than yourself, including an attack from a spell, you gain a +1 bonus to your attack roll.